Board of Directors

 Amy Feitelberg

 For twenty years, Amy Feitelberg has been on-set art directing and producing photography and creative content.
 She has collaborated with photographers and crews all over the world making distinctive award-winning work for both commercial and editorial worlds.
 Most recently she has been a Photo Creative Lead at Airbnb partnering on seasonal launch campaigns.
 Before that she ran Photo Creative at Square for 6 years overseeing the evolution from documentary storytelling to global campaigns.
-She also she founded and curated an award winning, in-house brand magazine called The Reader.
+She also founded and curated an award winning, in-house brand magazine called The Reader.
 Previous to entering the tech world she was the Photo Director at Los Angeles and Outside magazines.
 She has won numerous awards from American Photography, Society of Publication Designers and Communication Arts.
 She has curated several shows in Los Angeles and she has been a mentor at Art Center in Pasadena and a guest lecturer there as well.

 Tia Foss